apache/flink/docs/streaming_guide.md

 dataStream.window(Time.of(5, TimeUnit.SECONDS)).every(Time.of(1, TimeUnit.SECONDS))
 ~~~

 This approach is often referred to as policy based windowing.
-Different policies (count, time, etc.) can be mixed as well; for example to downsample our stream, a window that takes the latest 100 elements of the stream every minute is created as follows:
+Different policies (count, time, etc.) can be mixed as well, for example to downsample our stream, a window that takes the latest 100 elements of the stream every minute is created as follows:

 ~~~java
 dataStream.window(Count.of(100)).every(Time.of(1, TimeUnit.MINUTES))